Financial Literacy: Our Passion at First National Bank and Trust Company

 Free adult financial literacy workshops are offered in the community in cooperation with the Warner Wellness Center, the Neighborhood Care Center and local churches throughout the Central Illinois area.
 If your organization would like to host a free workshop, please contact Connie Unruh at 217-935-7464 or email@example.com.

 Money Smart Week

-First National Bank and Trust Company is chairing this week-long event in De Witt, Piatt and Logan Counties.
-Programming is offered in the community and at local schools to help consumers better manage their personal finances.
+First National Bank and Trust Company partners with the Federal Reserve Bank of Chicago to provide money-related education in De Witt, Piatt and Logan Counties.
+Programming and classes are offered in the community and at local schools to help consumers better manage their personal finances.
 All programs are free of charge.
-For more information about this program click here: http://www.moneysmartweek.org/.
+For more information about this program click here: https://www.moneysmartweek.org/.

 De Witt, Piatt and Logan County kindergarten classes are learning from the Money Mammals how to save, share and spend smart.
 This class includes a lesson and a piggy bank for the students to save at home.

 De Witt, Piatt and Logan County elementary classes participate in an annual Piggy Bank Pageant that teaches the students the power of saving.
 Students get to design their own personal piggy bank and compete for the best design.
 The winning designs will get a cash prize and start their savings.